Campervan and Motorhome Tax Changes 2020: UK Government Budget

 • More than £600bn is set to be spent on roads, rail, broadband and housing by the middle of 2025.

-• New and significant investment in the transport network.
+• New and significant investment in the transport network

-• There will be £27bn for motorways and other arterial roads, including a new tunnel for the A303 near Stonehenge - making it easier for everyone to head to the West Country at any time of the year.
+• There will be £27bn for motorways and other arterial roads, including a new tunnel for the A303 near Stonehenge – making it easier for everyone to head to the West Country, at any time of the year.

 • £2.5bn will be available to fix potholes and resurface roads in England over five years… smooth at last?

-• The Bank of England has reduced the interest base rate from 0.75% to 0.25%.
+• The Bank of England has reduced the interest base rate from 0.75 per cent to 0.25 per cent.

 • Now it makes it an even better option to invest your hard-earned savings in a campervan you can enjoy, rather than leaving it in an account that earns little interest.